CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletApi.md

 > TSSRequest cancelTssRequest(vaultId, tssRequestId, tssRequestAction)

-cancel tss request
+Cancel a tss request

-cancel tss request.
+Cancel a mpc tss request by its ID.

 ### Example